 6.1 Tax Information for NRC Research Associates

-NRC Research Associates are not employees of the National Academy of Sciences (NAS), the NRC, or the laboratories to which they are assigned.
+NRC Research Associates are not employees of the Academies or the laboratories to which they are assigned.
 They are guest investigators residing in host laboratories and conduct research on issues of their own choice.
-Accordingly, the NAS characterizes fellowship awards to postdoctoral researchers under the NRC Research Associateship Program as non-compensatory grants.
-We strongly suggest that you review your individual tax situation with your tax advisor or an IRS representative to determine the proper tax treatment for your spectific award and any obligation for payment of quarterly estimated taxes.
-Additional tax information is provided in your Award Packet.
+Accordingly, fellowship awards to postdoctoral researchers under the NRC Research Associateship Programs are characterized as non-compensatory grants.
+We strongly suggest that you review your individual tax situation with your tax advisor or an IRS representative to determine the proper tax treatment for your specific award and any obligation for payment of quarterly estimated taxes.

 6.2 Federal Tax Liability for U.S. Citizens and Permanent Residents

-If you are a U.S. citizen or permanent resident, the NAS will send you a Statement of Stipends Paid Memorandum by mid-February of the following year.
+If you are a U.S. citizen, permanent resident, or resident alien, the Fellowships Office will send you a Statement of Stipends Paid Memorandum by mid-February of the following year.
 This memo includes an end-of-year summary of stipend payments, contributions to health insurance made on your behalf, and all relocation and professional travel expenses.
-The amount of the fellowship award that is subject to tax reporting will include stipends, the sponsor paid portion of health insurance, and all travel and relocation expenses, including airfare and moving expenses paid directly by the NAS.
-The NAS will not report fellowship award payments made to U.S. citizens and permanent residents for tax purposes on IRS form 1099-MISC, as this is not required for non-compensatory scholarship or fellowship payments.
+The amount of the fellowship award that is subject to tax reporting will include stipends, the sponsor paid portion of health insurance, and all travel and relocation expenses, including airfare and moving expenses paid directly by the Fellowships Office.
+The Fellowships Office will not report fellowship award payments made to U.S. citizens and permanent residents for tax purposes on IRS form 1099-MISC, as this is not required for non-compensatory scholarship or fellowship payments.

 6.3 Federal Tax Liability of Nonresident Aliens

-6.3.1 If you are a nonresident alien in J-1 or F-1 status, the National Research Council (NRC) is required to withhold 14% from your monthly stipend and benefits and report this deduction to the Internal Revenue Service (IRS) at the end of each tax year.
-In addition to your stipend payment, the amount subject to reporting and income tax withholding includes payments made by the NRC on your behalf for health insurance premiums, relocation expenses, and travel in connection with your fellowship award.
+6.3.1 If you are a nonresident alien in J-1 or F-1 status, the Fellowships Office is required to withhold 14% from your monthly stipend and benefits and report this deduction to the Internal Revenue Service (IRS) at the end of each tax year.
+In addition to your stipend payment, the amount subject to reporting and income tax withholding includes payments made by the NRC Research Associateship Programs on your behalf for health insurance premiums, relocation expenses, and travel in connection with your fellowship award.

 6.3.3 As a nonresident alien, you should file Form 1040-NR no later than the 15th day of June following the close of the tax (calendar) year.
 For other filing options, you should consult a tax professional and/or the IRS.